0x76agabond/diamond-guard/README.md

 - `Setting Facet` – Implements **CRUD operations** to manage the **state of the Library**.
   This `Facet` works as a **gateway** to communicate with **off-chain components**.

+👉 With this setup, your codebase **explains itself** — each part is clearly defined yet **interlocks with others like LEGO bricks**, forming a cohesive and understandable architecture.

 ---